-Finely chop celery, carrot onion, garlic, bacon and put everything to cook in a saucepan with a base of butter.
+- Finely chop celery, carrot onion, garlic, bacon and put everything to cook in a non-stick pot with a base of butter.

-As soon as the sauté is golden brown and gives off a scent, add the minced meat (both beef and pork) and mix well.
+- As soon as the sauté is golden brown and gives off a scent, add the minced meat (both beef and pork) and stir.

-Just when meat starts to go brown, pour a glass of wine and 1/2 cup of hot broth.
+- Just when the meat starts to go brown, pour a glass of wine and 1/2 cup of hot broth.

-When the liquid is consumed add another 1/2 cup of broth and cook stirring until the liquid is consumed.
+- When the liquid is consumed add another 1/2 cup of broth and cook stirring until the liquid is absorbed.

-Now add 300 ml of concentrated tomato sauce, a pinch of salt & pepper and hot milk.
+- Now add 300 ml of concentrated tomato sauce, a pinch of salt & pepper, and the hot milk.